-It’s been a busy year travelling and writing but now it is time to take stock and look back at what I have done and where I have been.
+It’s been a busy year travelling and writing but now it is time to take stock and look back at what I have done and where I have been in 2013.

 In January we took a cruise along the Amazon.
-If I am honest I have to say that cruising isn’t my favourite way to travel, but it did give us the opportunity to see some amazing places.
-Here we travelled along the River Guamo, one of the tributaries of the Amazon.
-It turned out to be an eventful day: we got caught in a tropical storm and then the small motor launch that had taken us on the excursion suffered engine failure on the way back to the cruise ship.
+If I am honest I have to say that cruising isn’t my favourite way to travel, but it did give us the opportunity to see some amazing places, including Manaus and Belem.
+The picture is of the River Guamo, one of the tributaries of the Amazon, where we had what turned out to be an eventful day.
+We got caught in a tropical storm and then the small motor launch that had taken us on the excursion suffered engine failure on the way back to the cruise ship.
 We spent an hour and a half sitting in the middle of the river in our damp clothes in pitch darkness, waiting for another ship to come and rescue us.
 But I suppose it was an adventure!

 We had some lovely winter walks in February, staying local or crossing the Humber Bridge into Lincolnshire.
 Here we are visiting the 10th century Saxon church of St Peter’s, in Barton-upon-Humber.